Abbernethy History, Family Crest & Coats of Arms

-Picts.
+The chronicles of the Abbernethy family reach back into Scottish history to an ancient tribe known as the Picts.
 The ancestors of the Abbernethy family lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."
-CITATION[CLOSE]

 Early Origins of the Abbernethy family